 Rents are normally quoted calendar monthly, and payable monthly in advance.
 The tenant is usually also responsible for Council Tax, Water Rates, Oil, Gas, Electricity and Telephone costs as well as TV licenses.
 All rents are payable by bank standing order to our company bank account.

-Once you have decided on a property, you will need to reserve it by paying a ‘holding deposit’ equivalent to half a month's rent.
+Once you have decided on a property, you will need to reserve it by paying a ‘holding deposit’ equivalent to one week's rent.
 Assuming that the tenancy goes ahead, this will be deducted from the monies due before you move in.
 If the landlord declines to grant the tenancy, it will be refunded.
 However the reservation fee will be forfeit if you decide not to proceed for any reason, or if you fail to provide complete and accurate information in your application.